gohugoio/hugo/content/content/multilingual.md

 ### Multilingual Themes support

 To support Multilingual mode in your themes, some considerations must be taken for the URLs in the templates.
-If there are more than one language, URLs  must either  come from the built-in `.Permalink` or `.URL`, be constructed with `relURL` or `absURL` -- or prefixed with `{{.LanguagePrefix }}`.
+If there are more than one language, URLs  must either  come from the built-in `.Permalink` or `.URL`, be constructed with `relLangURL` or `absLangURL` template funcs -- or prefixed with `{{.LanguagePrefix }}`.

 If there are more than one language defined, the`LanguagePrefix` variable will equal `"/en"` (or whatever your `CurrentLanguage` is).
 If not enabled, it will be an empty string, so it is harmless for single-language sites.